 Frequently asked questions

 There are four main mobile network operators in the UK that own and maintain the mobile phone infrastructure:

 O2 is a popular network and offers good all-round customer satisfaction.
 They recently won awards for their easy to use, customer friendly website.
 By joining them, you also become part of O2 Priority, with tons of competitions, prizes, money-off vouchers for events (like music at the O2) and downloads, just for being a customer.

 Three offers some great deals on roaming charges at the moment, so if you travel abroad, you may want to explore what’s on offer with this major UK network.
 They also offer unlimited streaming of videos and music, so you won’t be slapped with huge data charges, or run out of allowance in just a few days.

 Vodafone are one of the largest mobile providers in the world, active in 26 countries with nearly 450 million customers around the globe.
 They are committed to network coverage satisfaction, and strong on connecting services and devices together to make customers’ lives easier.
 Look out for deals on global roaming too.

 If you’re keen on using your mobile abroad but worry about eye watering charges, these guys might be for you.

-EE are part of BT and are a rebrand of the Orange and T-Mobile brands that used to exist in the UK.
-EE boast that they have the largest and fastest 4G network in the UK giving 97% of the population access to super-fast internet on the go.
+EE are part of the BT Group and took over the Orange and T-Mobile brands that used to exist in the UK.
+EE boast that they have the largest and fastest 4G network in the UK, giving 99% of the population access to super-fast internet on the go.
 It also offers the fastest 4G speeds in the UK – with an average speed of 22 Mbps.
-This beats the average of 17Mbps and is the fastest of the big 4 providers.
+This beats the average of 17Mbps and is the fastest of the big four providers.